See (Preacher): Critical reception

-Emma Fraser of The Observer spoke most highly of Ruth Negga's performance, with her writing: "'[...]
+Emma Fraser of Observer spoke most highly of Ruth Negga's performance, with her writing: "'[...]
 Preacher is only two episodes in, but it is clear that Tulip is a TV style icon we need [...]
 There's toughness to her demeanor and yet her costuming has flashes of femininity mixed in with leather, jeans and boots", while fellow journalist Sean T Collins highly praised the performance from Joseph Gilgun, by stating, "This dude is a fucking supernova in this role, for real.
-He has the rangy physicality of a guy who’s had just enough to drink to give his every movement a tiny bit more momentum than required to get the job done — he always seems to be leaning, slouching, lunging, weaving, careening, even when sitting still."
+He has the rangy physicality of a guy who's had just enough to drink to give his every movement a tiny bit more momentum than required to get the job done — he always seems to be leaning, slouching, lunging, weaving, careening, even when sitting still."
 Zack Handlen of The A.V.
 Club gave the episode an 'A−' grade, and described it as "the start of something new".

 Eric Goldman of IGN evaluated "See" as a "[...] very good hour of TV, with a lot of entertaining moments".
-He added that: "The second episode of Preacher slowed down from the pilot, as we got some interesting new elements but left things murky as far as what’s going on with the overall mysterious situation and where things are headed."
+He added that: "The second episode of Preacher slowed down from the pilot, as we got some interesting new elements but left things murky as far as what's going on with the overall mysterious situation and where things are headed."
 Goldman praised the opening flashback sequence, Cassidy vs. Fiore and DeBlanc, and Jesse's confrontation with Linus.
 Evan Valentine of Collider scored "See" four stars, writing, "The series continues to be extremely solid and the cast is firing on all cylinders fairly early, which is a feat unto itself."

 James White of Empire reacted positively to "See", remarking that "[...]
 Catlin, [Rogen] and [Goldberg] are going to take their inspiration from Breaking Bad [...], and let things unfold at a leisurely pace", and exclaiming that the "fight between Cassidy, Fiore and DeBlanc.
 Blood, guts, and a scene that wouldn't look out of place in an Evil Dead movie."
 Scott Meslow of Vulture, gave "See" a four-star rating and said: "We're just two episodes into Preacher, but the series has already raised difficult, fascinating questions.
 Jesse is certainly grappling with these questions as he tests the limits of his powers."
 Mark Rozeman wrote, in his review for Paste, "“See” proves to be every bit as rich as the pilot entry, with outstanding visuals, wonderfully demented set pieces and great character moments that provides the series with a thematic throughline beneath all the blood and carnage."
 Kimber Myers of The Playlist highly praised "See", commenting that it "successfully whipsaws between contemplating the nature of good and evil and covering the screen with blood while referencing Scarface."